georgiyburmistrov/Server/README.md

-A server-side pet application in C++.
+A server-side personal application in C++.